Congratulations to all of our doctoral graduates.

 In recognition of the accomplishments of its doctoral graduates, UBC has instituted publishing and sharing doctoral citations during graduation ceremonies.
 Doctoral citations summarize the nature of the independent research, the contribution to knowledge made by the candidate in the dissertation, and the intellectual and/or practical value of the work.

-Below is a list of the doctoral citations for students graduating in 2021 and students who graduated in 2020.
+Below is a list of doctoral citations for students who graduated in recent years and who will be graduating in June 2023.

 Student Name | Specialization | Graduation Year | Citation |